-Looking just a little like 'Tracey Island', Jade Mountain Resort with the Pitons in the background.
+Looking just a little like 'Tracey Island', Jade Mountain Resort's viewpoint restaurant with the iconic Pitons in the background.

-Anse Chastanet, one of St Lucia's beautiful black sand beaches.
+Anse Chastanet, one of St Lucia's beautiful volcanic black sand beaches.

 The famous, Friday Night Fish Fry, Anse La Raye, St Lucia.

-Cocoa growers holding cocoa pods at the Boucan Estate (Hotel Chocolat), St Lucia.
+Cocoa growers holding cocoa pods at the Boucan Estate (Hotel Chocolate), St Lucia.

-Local Lobster, creole style at very stylish, Cap Maison.
+Local Lobster, creole style at the very stylish, Cap Maison.